Computer: Vacuum tubes and digital electronic circuits

 Purely electronic circuit elements soon replaced their mechanical and electromechanical equivalents, at the same time that digital calculation replaced analog.
 The engineer Tommy Flowers, working at the Post Office Research Station in London in the 1930s, began to explore the possible use of electronics for the telephone exchange.
 Experimental equipment that he built in 1934 went into operation five years later, converting a portion of the telephone exchange network into an electronic data processing system, using thousands of vacuum tubes.
 In the US, John Vincent Atanasoff and Clifford E. Berry of Iowa State University developed and tested the Atanasoff–Berry Computer (ABC) in 1942, the first "automatic electronic digital computer".
 This design was also all-electronic and used about 300 vacuum tubes, with capacitors fixed in a mechanically rotating drum for memory.

 Colossus, the first electronic digital programmable computing device, was used to break German ciphers during World War II.
 It is seen here in use at Bletchley Park in 1943.

-During World War II, the British code-breakers at Bletchley Park achieved a number of successes at breaking encrypted German military communications.
+During World War II, the British code-breakers at Bletchley Park achieved a number of successes in breaking encrypted German military communications.
 The German encryption machine, Enigma, was first attacked with the help of the electro-mechanical bombes which were often run by women.
 To crack the more sophisticated German Lorenz SZ 40/42 machine, used for high-level Army communications, Max Newman and his colleagues commissioned Flowers to build the Colossus.
 He spent eleven months from early February 1943 designing and building the first Colossus.
 After a functional test in December 1943, Colossus was shipped to Bletchley Park, where it was delivered on 18 January 1944 and attacked its first message on 5 February.